The Kripke Center supports projects in research, education, and service, as determined by its faculty.

 Religion and U.S. Empire (2013–2015)

-The Center is a co-sponsor of the annual Klutznick–Harris Symposium (along with the Klutznick Chair in Jewish Civilization at Creighton University and the Harris Center for Judaic Studies at the University of Nebraska-Lincoln).
+The Center is a co-sponsor of the annual Klutznick Symposium in Jewish Civilization (along with the Klutznick Chair in Jewish Civilization at Creighton University, the Harris Center for Judaic Studies at the University of Nebraska-Lincoln, and the Schwalb Center for Israel and Jewish Studies at the University of Nebraska-Omaha).
 Each year the Symposium brings together a diverse group of scholars to address a selected topic of Jewish civilization.

 Lectures and Fora

 The Kripke Center supports ongoing lecture series and fora to stimulate faculty and educate students and members of the Omaha community.
 Current lecture series and fora include: